benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 # Introduction

 Configuring email, calendar and contacts client applications for a given user account at a specific service provider is often a tedious, error-prone and unnerving process.
 Even technical users struggle to find the right combination of hostname, port number, security protocols, authentication methods and forms of username.
 Less technical users often abort entirely.
-This difficulty is one of the primary factors why many users use provider-specific web applications which use proprietary internal protocols instead of generic provider independent client applications that use open protocols specified by the IETF.
-This in turn leads to significantly less choice for end users in their everyday user experience.
+This difficulty is one of the primary factors why many users use provider-specific applications which use proprietary internal protocols instead of generic provider-independent client applications that use open protocols specified by the IETF.
+This in turn leads to significantly less choice for end users in their everyday user experience for communication, already today.
+Long-term, this leads to an errosion of standards support and the ability for end users to use the software of their choice.

 This protocol allows users to set up their existing email account in a email client application, by entering only their name, email address, and password.